News | Live Stream | Contact Us

 Employment | Donate

-The cost is free, but registration is required for the live stream link.
-Register at www.webercenter.org; click on “programs.”
-Registrations may also be made by contacting Weber Center at 517-266-4000 or emailing email@example.com.
+Registration is required and is available at www.webercenter.org; click on “programs.”
+Registrations may also be made by calling 517-266-4000 or emailing email@example.com.
 Limited scholarships are available.

 Weber Center is on the campus of the Adrian Dominican Sisters’ Motherhouse, Adrian.
 Enter the Eastern-most driveway of the complex and follow the signs to Weber Center.
 For information, call the Weber Center at 517-266-4000.